 The article 6º claims that the expression of ideas would not be a subject of any court or administrative inquiry, except when it is against the moral and private life of a third person or it leads to a crime.

 In seven out of the 32 states in the country, defamation, insult and slander are criminally prosecuted.
-One in three criminal charges are on the base of slander.
 These regulations defy the recommendations made by the United Nations since 2005 to decriminalize the defamation and other related crimes since it criminalizes the free expression of opinions.
 This was pointed out by Jan Jarab, the Mexican representative of the UN High Commissioner for Human Rights.

 The Constitution also bans monopolies and monopolistic practices in its article 28º, however, during many years, these stipulations remain dead letter in practice.
 The last big attempt to encourage competition in the communication media sector happened in 2013 when the Mexican Congress adopted the Constitutional Reform in Broadcasting, Telecommunications and Economic Competition.

-This reform, approved in the second year of Enrique Peña Nieto’s presidential term, established the so called “Agente Económico Preponderante” (Spanish for: predominant economic agent).
+This reform established the so called “Agente Económico Preponderante” (Spanish for: predominant economic agent).
 This would be any economic actor that has a market participation with at least 50% in the telecommunication and broadcasting markets.
 The reform also contemplates measures to limit the ownership concentration in these two markets.

 At the end of February 2017, the international organization Article 19 criticized the ineffectiveness of the Special Attorney for Investigating Crimes against Freedom of Expression.
-This authority which was created almost a decade ago, has not provided any results so far in the case of the alleged spying on journalists and activists by the Mexican government, which was opened eight months ago.
+This authority which was created almost a decade ago, has not provided any results so far in the case of the alleged spying on journalists and activists by the Mexican government, which was opened in 2017.